Performance

 Note that high performance requires a powerful motor and capacious tanks, which affects the dimensions, weight and cost of the unit.
 Therefore, excessive performance is just as undesirable as insufficient.
 In addition, more powerful machines usually have a larger working width and are not well suited for rooms with an abundance of narrow passages and nooks and crannies.

-Rated power of the engine installed in the car.
+Rated power of the motor installed in the machine.

-Most often, this paragraph gives the total engine power.
-However, in units with a suction function - for example, scrubber dryers (see "Type") - only the power transmitted to the brushes can be indicated here.
-In such cases, the total power can be determined by summing the motor power and the suction power (see below).
+Most often, in this paragraph, it is the total motor power that is given.
+However, in units with suction functions, such as scrubber dryers (see "Type"), only the power transmitted to the brushes can be indicated here.
+In such cases, the total power can be determined by adding the motor power and the suction power (see below).
 These details should be clarified separately.
-We also note that in self-propelled models (see above), part of the engine power is spent on moving the unit, which is why the useful power of such machines is lower than that of similar non-self-propelled equipment.
-In light of this, only models with the same movement format can be directly compared by this indicator - only self-propelled or only non-self-propelled.
+Also note that in self-propelled models (see above), part of the motor power is spent on moving the unit, which is why the useful power of such machines is lower than that of similar non-self-propelled vehicles.
+Thus, only models with the same movement format can be directly compared by this parameter— only self-propelled or only non-self-propelled.

 Sweeper brush rotation speed in standard operating mode.
 This parameter is relevant mainly for scrubbers (see "Type").
 However, it can also be indicated for sweeping units powered by an electric motor (in a mechanical drive, the brush speed will depend on the actual speed of movement).